asherikov/codeincomplete/README.md

 which are mostly obvious, but have to be repeated time to time.
-It primarily concerns C++, Linux, and robotic applications, in other words, embedded / headless systems consisting of a large number of heterogeneous software components / services, running with minimal human intervention.
+It primarily concerns C++, Linux, and robotic applications, in other words, embedded / headless systems consisting of a large number of heterogeneous software components, running with minimal human intervention.

 First principles
 ================

+1. Human friendliness: minimize everyone’s mental work.

+    - The less you need to think the more you can do.

-- Consistency: make your choices and stick to them.
+2. Consistency: make your choices and stick to them.

+    - Ensures (1).

-- Automation: any action that is performed more than once must be automated.
+3. Automation: any action that is performed more than once must be automated.

-- Human friendliness: minimize mental work required to understand things.
+    - Ensures (1) and (2).

 Development environment
 =======================